fairecasoimeme/ZiGate-Dev-Wiki/zigate-flow-control.md

 Address modes 0x01, 0x04 are not relevant to unicast messages and are not discussed here.

 We highly recommend to use Ack mode when sending a message to a node ( like and end device) which is not listening all the time, to make sure that ZiGate will make enought retry ( up to timeout of 7s ) to get the message received by the node.

+ATTENTION:

+* When sending command with ACK do not send any other command until you get Ack ( 0x8011 ) or a NACK ( 0x8702 )
+* when sending command without ACK, do not send any other command until you get 8012 which acknowledge the fact that the command has been reach the next hop.

 ### Exemple 1: Get the ZiGate firmware version